Ferlyn Wong: 2014–2015: Departure from Skarf, First and Gif To You

 On 16 September 2014, it was announced that Wong will be leaving Skarf and will release a solo mandarin EP by 2015.

 On 2 January 2015, Wong released her debut EP, First after a series of teasers.
 The EP consists of two Mandarin tracks and one Korean track.
 The Korean track, titled Luv Talk features Mint from Tiny-G. She held a press conference on the day of release at the atrium of Bugis+ in Singapore and will be promoting her album in Korea, China, Hong Kong, Taiwan, Thailand and Malaysia.

 Wong left Alpha Entertainment in 2015 and co-founded an independent record label and artist management company, GIF Music.
 On 17 November 2015, she released a self-composed hip-hop single in English, Gif To You, which was released digitally on 17 November 2015.

 2019–present: Acting

 In 2018, it was announced that Wong was cast in a horror-comedy film, titled When Ghost Meets Zombie, playing in her first lead role.
 She was paired up with fellow singer, Nathan Hartono.
 The film was released on 14 February 2019, and the official theme song, "等" was released on 25 January 2019, on Warner Music Singapore's YouTube channel.
 Her second single for the film, "匆匆" was released on AC Music Entertainment's YouTube Channel.

-In 2025, Ferlyn took on a dual role in Mediacorp's period drama Emerald Hill – The Little Nyonya Story, portraying Zhang An Ya and Zhou Hong Yu.
+In 2025, Wong took on a dual role in Mediacorp's period drama Emerald Hill - The Little Nyonya Story, portraying Zhang An Ya and Zhou Hong Yu.